openshift/enhancements/enhancements/etcd/automated-backups.md

 - Step through the recovery procedure from the saved backup
 - Ensure that the control-plane has recovered and is stable
 - Validate that we have restored the cluster to the previous state so that it does not have the post-backup changes
+  - Ideally want a way to have all clients/operators restart their watches as they may be trying to watch revisions that do not exist post backup.
+Restarting the individual operators is one solution but it does not scale well for a large number of workloads on the cluster.
+  - Another potential idea is to artificially increase the etcd store revisions before brining up the API server to invalidate and refresh the storage cache.
+Requires more testing and experimentation.

 See the [restore test design doc](https://docs.google.com/document/d/1NkdOwo53mkNBCktV5tkUnbM4vi7bG4fO5rwMR0wGSw8/edit?usp=sharing) for a more detailed breakdown on the restore test and the validation requirements.